sabiq-khan/create-vm/README.md

   fullName: debian-user  # Linux user full name (does not have to be a real name)
   userName: debian-user  # Linux username

-If no argument is passed, this help message is printed.
 ```

 # Installation